openstreetmap-polska/openaedmap-frontend/README.md

 Create branch off of `dev` branch and when finished make PR back to `dev` branch.

+## Translating
+Edit JSON files using this file path template `public/locales/{language ISO 639-1 code}/translation.json`

+If creating new translation add it to `src/i18n.js` with the 2 letter language code and native name (this is going to be displayed in dropdown).

 ## Local environment

 One way to set up is: